Nickssingh/Principal-Component-Analysis-Employee-Attrition-Prediction/README.md

 _Dataset Description_

 ‘Attrition’ (binary) is the target variable, which we will try to predict.
 We have 34 input variables – overall including factors such as demographics, travel, education, income, field, and number of years at the current company and role, and with current manager.
 The features have only 2 datatypes: integers and factors; however, it is important to note that many numerical variables (such as ‘DistanceFromHome’) are ordinal.

+_Data Cleaning_

+- We did not have any missing values within the dataset.